Nick Fortes Player Props: Marlins vs. Padres

-Nick Fortes -- hitting .324 in his past 10 games -- will be in action for the Miami Marlins versus the San Diego Padres, with Ryan Weathers on the hill, on May 30 at 6:40 PM ET.
+Nick Fortes -- hitting .324 in his past 10 games -- will be in action for the Miami Marlins against the San Diego Padres, with Blake Snell on the mound, on May 31 at 6:40 PM ET.

-He racked up two extra-base hits in his previous game (3-for-4 with a double, a home run and an RBI) against the Angels.
+He racked up two extra-base hits in his previous appearance (3-for-4 with a double, a home run and an RBI) against the Angels.

 Nick Fortes Game Info & Props vs. the Padres